 All the questions you have in regards with the MEDDIC Sales Qualification Methodology that you never dared to ask.

 *** This page is still Work-In-Progress.
-Please reach out with your questions and let’s collectively enhance it.
+Please reach out with your questions, and let’s collectively enhance it.
 Thanks.

 First, meeting with the Economic Buyer (aka EB) is absolutely a must to secure the deal, make it bigger and close it sooner.
 However, this frequently asked question here is specifically about meeting the EB early in the sales process:

-In 90% of cases the Champion should take us to the EB, even in the early stage.
+In 90% of cases, the Champion should take us to the EB, even in the early stage.
 In some rare cases, the EB just does not meet with vendors.
-For instance at the beginning of a purchasing process at a large enterprise that is talking to 6 competitors, the EB may want to avoid meeting every vendor and only meet with the 2 finalists at a later stage.
+For instance, at the beginning of a purchasing process at a large enterprise that is talking to 6 competitors, the EB may want to avoid meeting every vendor and only meet with the 2 finalists at a later stage.
 Yet we still need to :

-Also the Champion’s reason for not taking us to the EB should make sense.
+Also, the Champion’s reason for not taking us to the EB should make sense.
 Most importantly, the champion needs to have passed our “tests”.
 Refer to the section about “How to Test the Champion” in the MEDDIC Course.
-If the champion has already proven to be one, has changed some decision criteria in our favor or a few other tests proving that he/she is a solid champion, and he/she insists that there is no way we can meet the EB at this stage and promises a later meeting with EB, then based on our judgement we may decide that the EB box is checked at this stage and keep going and avoid pulling out of a great opportunity.
+If the champion has already proven to be one, has changed some decision criteria in our favor, or a few other tests proving that he/she is a solid champion, and he/she insists that there is no way we can meet the EB at this stage and promises a later meeting with EB, then based on our judgment we may decide that the EB box is checked at this stage and keep going and avoid pulling out of a great opportunity.